laravel-notification-channels/trello/README.md

 - `bottom()`: Moves the Trello card to the bottom.
 - `position('')`: Accepts an integer for a specific Trello card position.
 - `due('')`: Accepts a string or DateTime object for the Trello card due date.
+- `comments([]|'')`: Accepts an array of comments or a comment string.
+Array of comment will be added to the Trello card individually.
+- `comment('')`: Accepts a comment string.
+Multiple comments can be added to the Trello card by calling this method multiple times.

 ## Changelog